Pinchas Kehati: Commentary

 In response to the growing demand for a commentary of the Mishnah in Modern Hebrew, Kehati was sponsored by the Bnei Akiva of Bnei Brak to develop a commentary.
 Kehati wanted to spread Torah throughout the world, so he sought to write a clear, concise, and easy-to-read commentary and elucidation on the entire Mishnah.

 Between 1955 and 1964, Kehati published a weekly pamphlet which was hand-delivered to 5,000 subscribers.
-In each pamphlet, he explicated 14 Mishnayot (two per day), two laws from the Shulchan Aruch, two laws from the Rambam, and a selection from Tanakh.
+In each pamphlet, he explicated 14 Mishnayot (two per day), two laws from the Shulchan Aruch, two laws from Maimonides, and a selection from Tanakh.
 The first pamphlets contained commentaries that Kehati compiled from local yeshiva students.
 Frustrated at the inconsistencies in the commentary quality and approach, Kehati hired Rabbi Zvi A. Yehuda, who taught Mishnah on an Israel Broadcasting Service (Kol Israel) radio program, to help develop a consistent approach to his commentary.
 Between 1956 and 1959, approximately 150 of pamphlets included attribution to his co-author.
 The first book-edition of the Kehati Mishnah includes this attribution (see image).
 Many editions have since been published after Kehati's death in 1976.
 Recent editions also include the traditional Bartenura commentary, improving its appeal to the Haredi community.
 Even though Kehati was a Religious Zionist, his works can be found in many Haredi homes and synagogues.

 This work was translated into English and published in 1994 as The Mishnah, a new translation with a commentary by Pinhas Kehati (edited by Avner Tomaschoff).